Ministry Growth: Create Your Discipleship Strategy (BRETT WRITE)

 Paul didn’t have control over that circumstance so he didn’t worry about it.
 He didn’t waste his limited resources on something he couldn’t control.

-Instead, Paul sat in prison expending his financial resources to writing materials so he would be able to give the church guidance through letters.
+Instead, Paul sat in prison and expended his resources writing letters to give the Christian churches guidance.

 This was something Paul could control.

-In the image above, you will see that there are some things that you have full control over.
-This primarily includes yourself (your beliefs, thoughts, emotions, actions) and your possessions.
+In the image above, you will see an image of a locus of control.
+A locus of control helps someone to understand what they do and do not have control over.
+You can see in the image, that there are some things that you have full control over.
+This primarily includes yourself (your beliefs, thoughts, emotions, and actions) and your possessions.
 Next, there are things and people you can influence.
-Finally, there are things you have no ability to influence.
+Finally, there are things you have no ability to influence – like the political climate, wars, what people post on social media, and what the president does or doesn’t do.

-Part of following Rule 1 – Don’t waste resources – is to never put resources into things that you can’t control.
-If you have no ability to impact something (think outer ring of the locus), no amount of resources will make a difference.
+Part of abiding by the first rule of recourse management – Don’t lose resources – is to think carefully before putting resources into things that you can’t control.
+If you have no ability to impact something that is already non-functional, no amount of resources will make a difference.
 Therefore, all the resources you use on it will be wasted.

 However, I would never sit around inspecting my neighbor’s garden because I am unable to control what happens over there.
 It’s a complete waste of my time to fret over the white flies and leaf miners infesting someone else’s plants.